xieyuheng/inner/topics/logic-programming/predicate-logic-as-a-programming-language.md

 which asserts the goal of finding an `x` which is a member of the list `[a, b]`.

+**Fig. 2.
+The space of all computations determined by (M1)-(M3).**

+The space contains two successful computations and one unsuccessfully terminating computation.

 ```
 Member(x, cons(a, cons(b, nil)))
 --------------------------------- (M1) {